tri-cods/html-css/sections/basic.md

 The **body section** contains the content of the page, including paragraphs, images, links, and more, and indicates how this content is to be structured on the page.
 ## Activity

 Create a folder called `htmlpractice` in your projects folder (`~/Desktop/projects/htmlpractice`).
 If you haven't created a projects folder in an earlier session, create a folder on your desktop instead.
-Inside that folder, create two new text files: `index.html` and `about.html`.
+Inside that folder, create a new text file and save it as `index.html`.

-Let's use the command line to create the new folder and files:
+Let's use the command line to create the new folder and file:

 1. Open your terminal.
 2. Navigate to your projects folder using this command: `cd ~/Desktop/projects`.
 3. Create a new folder: `mkdir htmlpractice`.
 4. Use your VS Code text editor to create a file called `index.html`: `code index.html`.
 5. Paste the template above (starting with `<!DOCTYPE html>`) into the new file.
-6. Repeat to create a text file titled `about.html`

 The `index.html` file is your default homepage for the website we are creating.
 This is an industry standard, because web browsers tend to recognize the `index.html` page as the opening page to the directory that is your website.
 See [here](https://www.lifewire.com/index-html-page-3466505) for more explanation.

-Once you've created your new files, open them with a web browser using your graphical user interface:
+Once you've created your new file, open them with a web browser using your graphical user interface:

 On Mac OS, click on the Finder in your dock (the apps at the bottom of the screen) and click on Desktop on the left.
 From there, navigate to `projects`, then `htmlpractice`.
 Alternately, you can click the projects folder icon on your Desktop and find it from there.
 If you're on Mac and would prefer to use the command line, you can also type `open index.html` from within your `htmlpractice` folder.